tensorflow/build/tf_sig_build_dockerfiles/README.md

       bash
     ```

+    Note: if you wish to use your own Google Cloud Platform credentials for
+    e.g. RBE, you may also wish to set `-v
+    $HOME/.config/gcloud:/root/.config/gcloud` to make your credentials
+    available to bazel.
+You don't need to do this unless you know what you're
+    doing.

 Now you can continue on to any of:

 - Build `tf-nightly` and then (optionally) run a test suite on the pip package